Batman Forever: Box office

 Batman Forever opened in a record 2,842 theaters and 4,300 screens in the United States and Canada on June 16, 1995, grossing $52.8 million in its opening weekend, taking Jurassic Parks record for having the highest opening-weekend gross of all time (it was surpassed two years later by The Lost World: Jurassic Parks $72.1 million).
 For six years, it had the largest opening weekend for a Warner Bros. film until 2001, when it was surpassed by Harry Potter and the Sorcerer's Stone.
 The film also achieved the highest June opening weekend, holding that record until it was beaten by Austin Powers: The Spy Who Shagged Me in 1999.
 It was the first film to gross $20 million in one day, on its opening day on Friday.
 The film also beat out Congo to reach the number one spot.
 It grossed $77.4 million in its first week, which was below the record $81.7 million set by Jurassic Park.

 Additionally, the film held the record for having the highest opening weekend for a superhero film until it was taken by X-Men in 2000.
-That year, How the Grinch Stole Christmas broke Batman Forevers record for scoring the biggest opening weekend for any film starring Jim Carrey.
+That year, How the Grinch Stole Christmas broke Batman Forevers record for scoring Jim Carrey's biggest opening weekend.
 While the film was overtaken by Pocahontas during its second weekend, it still made $29.2 million.
 It then became the first film of 1995 to reach $100 million domestically.
+Tying with Batman, this was the fastest Warner Bros. film to cross that mark, only doing so in just ten days, a feat that was achieved five years later in 2000 by The Perfect Storm.
 The film started its international roll out in Japan on June 17, 1995, and grossed $2.2 million in 5 days from 167 screens, which was only 80% of the gross of its predecessor Batman Returns.

 The film went on to gross $184 million in the United States and Canada, and $152.5 million in other countries, totaling $336.53 million.
 The film grossed more than Batman Returns, and is the second-highest-grossing film from 1995 in the United States, behind Toy Story, as well as the sixth-highest-grossing film of that year worldwide.